Pallet Calculator

 Max stack height in practice

 Default max stack height is set to 160 cm, which fits double-stacking under a 40HC roof.
-Air freight pallets cap around 160 cm too.
+Air freight pallets cap around 160 cm too (PMC / PAG main-deck contoured stacks go higher but the rectangular core is 162 cm).
 For trucking with rack clearance, 220 cm is common; for floor-loaded sea containers you can push to 240 cm.
 Always check carton stack rating (e.g. ECT 32) before going past 4 layers.

 Frequently Asked Questions